44 The Road Quotes With Page Numbers

 “You have to carry the fire.” … “Yes you do.
 It’s inside you.
 It always was there.
 I can see it.”

-These 44 quotes etch the stark, relentless world of Cormac McCarthy’s The Road onto the reader’s mind.
-They chart a journey through utter desolation, illuminated only by the fierce love between a father and son and the fragile imperative to “carry the fire.”
-McCarthy offers no easy answers, forcing a confrontation with the limits of endurance, the meaning of humanity stripped bare, and the profound silence of an indifferent universe.
+These 44 quotes from The Road etch the harsh, relentless physics of Cormac McCarthy’s dystopian landscape onto the reader’s mind.
+They chart a journey through utter desolation, illuminated only by the fierce biological and emotional tether between a father and son, and the fragile imperative to “carry the fire.”

 A Note on Page Numbers & Edition: